 We decided to do this instead of getting bored waiting for a Baguio-bound bus ride which may take until morning judging from the number of passengers present in the bus station that time.

 Unluckily again, we weren’t able to catch the 9am Baguio-Banaue bus trip so we stayed in Baguio for about 10 hours.
-We took a nap after a good breakfast at a cheap hostel (couldn’t get enough sleep during the bus travel).
+We took a nap after a good breakfast at a cheap hostel; we couldn’t get enough sleep during the bus travel because of the bumpy roads.
 Then we had a quick tour around the summer capital before boarding another overnight bus stationed near Burnham Park.
 On the way back to Manila, we boarded the Dangwa sleeper bus for a direct trip.